fourhu/pulsar-admin-openapi-go/docs/RetentionPolicies.md

 NewRetentionPoliciesWithDefaults instantiates a new RetentionPolicies object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRetentionSizeInMB

-`func (o *RetentionPolicies) GetRetentionSizeInMB() int64`

-GetRetentionSizeInMB returns the RetentionSizeInMB field if non-nil, zero value otherwise.

-### GetRetentionSizeInMBOk

-`func (o *RetentionPolicies) GetRetentionSizeInMBOk() (*int64, bool)`

-GetRetentionSizeInMBOk returns a tuple with the RetentionSizeInMB field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRetentionSizeInMB

-`func (o *RetentionPolicies) SetRetentionSizeInMB(v int64)`

-SetRetentionSizeInMB sets RetentionSizeInMB field to given value.

-### HasRetentionSizeInMB

-`func (o *RetentionPolicies) HasRetentionSizeInMB() bool`

-HasRetentionSizeInMB returns a boolean if a field has been set.

 ### GetRetentionTimeInMinutes